Francogalfre/rock-paper-scissors/README.md

 ## ROCK, PAPER, SCISSOR GAME

+This is a project example of the game "Rock Paper Scissors" built with Javascript.

 ![logo](https://i.imgur.com/qCJs2VF.jpg)

-Hello, this project was made by Franco Galfre to practice my javascript skills.
+Hello, this project was made by Franco Galfre to practice my javascript skills. 💧

 It's a game of rock, paper, scissors, a player vs a computer.

+This website was made for the Odin project. 🌀

 ## Demo